AlbrechtL/welle.io/RASPBERRY-PI.md

    sudo apt install libfaad-dev libfftw3-dev librtlsdr-dev libusb-1.0-0-dev mesa-common-dev libglu1-mesa-dev libpulse-dev rtl-sdr
    ```
 5. Install a bunch of development files.
-   (for simplicity we use build-dep, not everything is really needed, but it is easier this way).
+   (For simplicity we use build-dep, not everything is really needed, but it is easier this way.)
    Edit sources list in /etc/apt/sources.list and uncomment (remove #) the **deb-src** line:
    ```
    sudo nano /etc/apt/sources.list